-One of the most important lessons geotechnical engineers can learn from Soil Physics is that once a saturated soil is allowed to drain it is not an easy thing to re-saturate the soil-structure; this is particularly difficult in finer grained soils.
-The goal here is to make this reality clear and, furthermore to point out the consequence this apparently esoteric fact of nature can have on earthfill structures, especially water retaining embankments.
+One of the most important lessons we geotechnical engineers can, and indeed ought to, learn from Soil Physics is that once a saturated soil is allowed to drain it is not an easy thing to re-saturate the soil-structure; this is particularly difficult in finer grained soils.
+The goal of this technical essay is to make this reality clear and, furthermore to point out the consequence this apparently esoteric fact of nature can have on earthfill structures, especially water retaining embankments.

-In Soil Physics the phenomenon is referred to as the "ink-bottle effect".
-This allusion is intended to illustrating the essence of the situation.
+In Soil Physics this phenomenon is referred to as the "ink-bottle effect".
+This out of date allusion is/was intended to illustrating the essence of the situation.
 A very simple experiment makes the point: Find a small bottle with a choked neck, fill it with water and invert it over standing water.
-The water will remain inside the bottle and it will remain full until some air is allowed to enter to release it.
+The water will remain inside the bottle and it will not drain out until some air is allowed to enter so as to release it.
 Now, to simulate a falling water table, lift the rim of the bottle above the outside water level and, of course, the bottle will empty.
-Next, to simulate a rising water level, push the rim of the empty bottle underwater, and it will be seen not to admit the outside water.
-Obviously this is because the air can't get out to let the water in.
-Kindergarten-esque though this experiment appears it nevertheless illustrates the physical principle which prevails in the void spaces within an unsaturated particulate mass.
-It's easier to empty the voids than to refill them.
+But, to simulate a rising water level, push the rim of the empty bottle underwater, and it will be seen not to admit the outside water.
+Obviously this is because the air cannot get out to let the water in.
+Kindergartenesque though this experiment appears it nevertheless illustrates the physical principle which prevails in the void spaces within an unsaturated particulate mass.
+It is easier to empty the voids than to refill them.

-The results shown on Figure 3 are from laboratory work detailed in Ref.
-2. The Soil Physics unit/measure of suction (sub-atmospheric pressure), use during those experiments was pF, where pF is defined as Log10 cm H2O, and therefore, is used here too.
-Various soil gradations (sands, silt, and clay) were tested throughout their full drying range from water-saturation to air-saturation.
-Only the early, vapor condensation, stage of re-wetting was achieved.
+At a somewhat more refined level of experimentation, the results shown on Figure 3 are from my own laboratory work for my masters degree.
+The Soil Physics unit/measure of suction (sub-atmospheric pressure), used during those experiments was pF, where pF is defined as Log{10} cm H_2O , and therefore, is used here too.
+Various soil gradations (sands, silt, and clay)

+were tested throughout their full drying range from water-saturation to airsaturation.
+Only the early, vapour condensation, stage of re-wetting was achieved.